AmbrogioMB/AmbrogioMB.github.io/conferences.md

 # As organizer

+### COMPMAT Spring Workshop

+I was one of the organizers of the [COMPMAT Spring Workshop 2025](https://sites.google.com/universitadipavia.it/icam-compmat2025/compmat/home-page), that was held at University of Pavia on May 23, 2025.

+### AIRO Young Workshop

+I was part of the organizing committee of the [9th AIROYoung Workshop](https://mate.unipv.it/ayw2025/), that was held at University of Pavia from the 26th to the 28th of February, 2025.

 ### Caffè Beltrami

 I was a co-organizer of [Caffè Beltrami](https://sites.google.com/view/caffebeltrami/), a cycle of seminars aimed at introducing different areas of research in mathematics to Bachelor's and Master's students.

-### AIRO Young Workshop

-I was part of the organizing committee of the [9th AIROYoung Workshop](https://mate.unipv.it/ayw2025/), that was held at University of Pavia from the 26th to the 28th of February, 2025.